2022 Las Vegas Raiders season: Front office changes

 On January 17, the team announced that general manager Mike Mayock had been fired after three years with the team.
 On January 30, the Raiders named longtime New England Patriots' executive Dave Ziegler as their new general manager.
 On May 6, Raiders' owner Mark Davis announced that team president Dan Ventrelle was no longer with the organization.
 Following this, Ventrelle alleged that Raiders' owner Mark Davis created a hostile work environment, and once the former president acknowledged this, he was fired.
 Around May 21, Marcel Reece, already senior advisor and then chief people officer, became team senior vice president, chief of staff.
 On July 7, the team announced Sandra Douglass Morgan as new president.
 Morgan is the first black woman in NFL history to assume this role.

 Coaching changes

-Interim coach Rich Bisaccia, who replaced Jon Gruden after he was fired after five games in the 2021 season, was not assured of returning as head coach despite the Raiders making the playoffs the previous season.
+Interim coach Rich Bisaccia, who replaced Jon Gruden after he resigned five games into the 2021 season due to the publication of homophobic, misogynistic, and racist emails he sent prior to becoming the Raiders head coach, was not assured of returning as head coach despite the Raiders making the playoffs the previous season.
 Bisaccia did interview for the permanent coaching position.
 However, the Raiders conducted other interviews as well.

 On January 31, the team officially named New England Patriots' offensive coordinator Josh McDaniels the team's new head coach.
 McDaniels named Mick Lombardi offensive coordinator and Patrick Graham defensive coordinator.